retro16/acsi2stm/doc/flashing.md

 ### acsi2stm-XXXX-debug.ino.bin

 The standard firmware, with limited debug output.
+Debug output is on the USART port of the STM32 (PA9) at 2Mbps.

 Compile-time options: